adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 28/2/21

+* Read [this paper](https://cs.uwaterloo.ca/~ppoupart/publications/autoencoders/batchnorm_entropic_autoencoders.pdf) on turning determintic AutoEncoders to Generative models using Batch Norm in the middle.

+## 27/2/21

+* NA

 ## 26/2/21

 * Failed to code up vanilla linear regression in first try :( .
 Need to keep practicing core ML and stay in touch.